kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :align: center

 If you want more control over the position and size of the colorbar then specify a frame for the colorbar.
-In the next example we prepared a frame for bot the image and the colorbar.
+In the next example we prepared a frame for both the image and the colorbar.
 If you don't enter a figure size, it can happen that the figure does not provide enough space in either width or height.
 In the example we want the colorbar to be as big as the width of the image.
 This will be a problem with the default figure size so we provided some